sdc-china/ida-docker/README.md

 ## Overview
 IBM Deployment Accelerator for Business Automation Workflow(IDA) is a lightweigt solution for Workflow project development, testing and ops team to apply DevOps to BAW Workflow project.
-This github repostiroy provides the scripts to setup IDA by docker compose.
+This github repostiroy provides the scripts to setup IDA with PostgreSql and Selenium Grid by docker compose.
 All scripts are tested in Linux.

 ## Load IDA docker image
 ida-24.0.6.tgz is provided in the IDA release package.